A Robust Deep Learning System for Motor Bearing Fault Detection: Leveraging Multiple Learning Strategies and a Novel Double Loss Function: Machine Learning and Deep Learning-Based Systems for Bearing Fault Detection

-For the SDLM and S-SDLM models, the feature map output of Attention block is considered as the high-level features.
-Meanwhile, the feature map output of MLP-based backbone in U-SDLM is referred to as the high-level feature.
-After training these three models, high-level features are extracted from SDLM, S-SDLM, and U-SDLM models to feed into traditional machine learning models (e.g. SVM, RF, kNN) or distance-based methods (e.g.Cosine and Euclidian distances) for classification as mentioned in Fig.~\ref{fig:dl_fig}.
+For the SDLM and Semi-SDLM models, the high-level features are obtained from the output feature map of the Attention block.
+In contrast, for the Unsupervised-DLM model, the high-level features are derived from the output feature map of the MLP backbone.
+After training these three models, the extracted high-level features from the SDLM, Semi-SDLM, and Unsupervised-DLM models are used as input to traditional machine learning classifiers (e.g., SVM, RF, kNN) or distance-based methods (e.g., Cosine and Euclidean distances) for further classification, as illustrated in Fig.~\ref{fig:dl_fig}.